modio/modio-docs/public/en-us/web-services/marketplace/studio-as-purchase-server.md

 ### 1. Initiating Transaction

 This request acts as an indicator of intent, to inform mod.io you are beginning a transaction.
 This step is necessary for book-keeping in the event a players platform entitlement is consumed, but a purchase server does not finalize the transaction.
-This is not ideal as the player has then had the entitlement removed from their platform inventory, and they also have not been awarded their mod.io Virtual Tokens.
+This is not ideal as the player has then had the entitlement removed from their platform inventory, and they also have not been awarded their mod.io Virtual Currency credits.
 The purchase server should save the returned _Transaction ID_ returned in this request for your book-keeping.

 #### Request